 In many states, the laws that establish nurse practitioner (NP) roles are in flux.
 This guide defines a nurse practitioner's scope of practice, explains the three levels of practice authority, and lists states by practice authority.
 Read on to understand how practice authority can affect your career as a nurse practitioner.

 Scope of practice refers to the professional activities that each state authorizes nurses or other clinical staff to perform.
-A nurse practitioner's scope of practice can include assessing a patient’s condition, ordering tests, interpreting results and making diagnoses, prescribing medication, and ordering treatments.
-However, the details vary by state.
-For example, in some states, nurse practitioners must work under a physician’s supervision or in collaboration with a physician, while others are full practice authority states, in which nurse practitioners can practice without this supervision or collaboration.
+An NP's scope of practice can include assessing a patient's condition, ordering tests, interpreting results and making diagnoses, prescribing medication, and ordering treatments.

 How Scope of Practice Relates to Practice Authority

 Scope of practice falls into three main categories, or levels, of practice authority: full, reduced, or restricted practice authority.